Did you ever watch a movie that nudged you to plan a trip as soon as you stepped out of the cinema?

 This film made me cry, go straight to my journal to jot down my own bucket list, and begin plotting my life adventures.
 Ever year I tick a few things off, at the same time adding new items to the list.

 7. Chocolat (2000)

-Back in 2000, artisan hipster cafés had yet to exist in Manila and experimental fusion cuisines seemed unheard of, so you can imagine how my friends and I reacted to this movie’s chocolate concoctions.
+Back in 2000, artisan hipster cafés had yet to exist in Manila and experimental fusion cuisines seemed unheard of, so you can imagine how I reacted to this movie’s chocolate concoctions.
 Chili pepper flakes in hot chocolate?
 Chocolate gravy on roast chicken?
 Magical!

 8. The Motorcycle Diaries (2004)

 Based on the memoirs of Ernesto “Che” Guevara and Alberto Granado, this film dramatizes the 8-month road trip that the two friends took in their youth.
 This film made me want to invest in my own modern version of “The Mighty One,” Che’s rickety 1939 Norton 500 motorcycle that they used in the early part of their course.
 Another Gael Garcia Bernal classic!

 “I always feel like everyone’s always trying to do something different, but they always wind up doing the same damn thing,” Leonardo DiCaprio’s character Richard said in the movie.
 In his quest to find unchartered tropical bliss, Richard finds himself in a solitary beach with other travelers.
 The Beach was filmed in Thailand’s Koh Phi Phi island, years before the tsunami devastated that piece of paradise.

 10. Big Fish (2003)